-You might be thinking of *checks notes* every industrialized country in the world besides the US.
+You might be thinking of *checks notes* every other industrialized country in the world.
 Or maybe you're thinking of the federal Family and Medical Leave Act.
 It guarantees up to 12 weeks of unpaid leave without losing your job and healthcare benefits if your company has a certain number of employees.

 Several states (like California, New Jersey, and Washington) also offer some paid family and medical leave.
 Exact rules vary by state, but the gist is you get a weekly benefit payment equal to a certain percentage of your usual income.
 Beyond that, there aren't other gov-mandated policies for new parents.